 2018 — In January 2018, VOW petitioned NH Fish and Game Department to close the year-round coyote season for the months in which they are raising their pups.
 Staff biologists for the Department agreed that coyotes deserved the same reprieve from hunting pressure to raise their young as is afforded to all other hunted animals.
 Nonetheless, the NH Fish and Game Commission voted to keep the season open, disregarding all arguments.

-Voices of Wildlife subsequently took the matter to the State House, in the form of House Bill 442, a bill to prevent the hunting of coyotes from April 1 through August 31.
+Voices of Wildlife subsequently took the matter to the State House in the form of House Bill 442, a bill to prevent the hunting of coyotes from April 1 through August 31.
 Unfortunately, this bill failed to pass.
 But the work for coyotes continues.
 Stay tuned for more information soon on how to help NH’s coyotes.